 Considering the requirements, the project’s team included a Frontend Developer, Backend Developer, Quality Assurance Engineer, HTML Coding Developer, DevOps Engineer as well as a Project Manager.
 We also had designers and UX specialists involved in the development of the project.

 Taking Care of the Staff: Managing the Orders & Delivery

 Egersund has four offline stores and restaurants in Ukraine.
 To make the process of ordering seafood more efficient for the clients, the second part of HUSPI’s involvement included the development of an e-commerce website (which was the initial request) as well as a mobile app.

 Thanks to the management system we have developed, it was simple to create an online display for the products and provide a simple and user-friendly purchasing process.
-Because it’s connected with the warehouse database, the assortment of goods there is always up to date and customers see that information.
+Because it’s connected to the warehouse database, the assortment of goods there is always up to date and customers see that information.

-For the customers, who prefer to use a mobile app to purchase fish, sushi, and seafood, we have also added a standalone app that streamlines the ordering process even more.
+For customers, who prefer to use a mobile app to purchase fish, sushi, and seafood, we have also added a standalone app that streamlines the ordering process even more.

 As a result of our cooperation, Egersund has strengthened its business presence both in offline markets as well as online.
-They had a clearly established process for delivering fresh fish from Norway to Ukraine and now the new management software package continues this journey, providing customers with an opportunity to purchase this premium-quality seafood easily from the comfort of their home.
+They had a clearly established process for delivering fresh fish from Norway to Ukraine and now the new management software package continues this journey, providing customers with an opportunity to purchase this premium-quality seafood easily from the comfort of their homes.

-HUSPI’s role in this process was concentrated on IT consulting, where we have delved deep into the ideal process of providing seafood to the customers and continued it with software development of the instruments tailored for this specific task.
+HUSPI’s role in this process was concentrated on IT consulting, where we delved deep into the ideal process of providing seafood to the customers and continued it with software development of the instruments tailored for this specific task.

 Looking for a comprehensive IT solution for your business?